-As previously stated, the results of aligned outcomes are generally acceptable (see Appendix C for Alignment Results Grids), although results in math courses supporting outcome are disappointing.
-Hopefully, this will be addressed with the appointment of a new math faculty.
+As previously stated, the results of aligned outcomes are generally acceptable (see Appendix C for Alignment Results Grids).

 C. Provide a summary of course level assessments over the past five years and how they have contributed to program success and improvement.